-With more than 45 years of experience in employment and health law, Epstein Becker Green is exceptionally well positioned to assist employers with pandemic preparedness for their workforce and business.
-That’s why, during the COVID-19 pandemic, domestic and multinational employers across industries have been turning to Epstein Becker Green to help them navigate the challenges posed by unforeseen and unprecedented circumstances.
+With 50 years of experience in employment and health law, Epstein Becker Green is exceptionally well positioned to assist employers with pandemic preparedness for their workforce and business.
+That’s why, during the COVID-19 pandemic, domestic and multinational employers across industries turned to Epstein Becker Green to help them navigate the challenges posed by unforeseen and unprecedented circumstances.
 Our attorneys have been at the forefront of providing thought leadership and practical and legal guidance in real time during a rapidly changing environment.

 We can help your company develop and implement a comprehensive pandemic preparedness plan that not only effectively responds to current events but also anticipates future emergencies.

 Our comprehensive pandemic preparedness services include, among other things: